hleclerc/Soja/README.md

 The first column represents the model id, the second represents the type and the third is type dependant.

-It permits for example to get the full state of an application, but also to get changes since a given *model date* as get_state can take a *model date* as first parameter.
+It permits for example to get the full state of an application, but also to get changes since a given *model date* (as get_state can take a *model date* as first parameter).
 The current model date is given by `Model._counter`.

 ### set_state